sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

 Once this has been done, the Subuser has been created.
 From this point on, we’ll cover implementing Click Tracking, Open Tracking, and the Event Webhook for those Subusers.

 ### Enable/Edit Applications
-As of right now this needs to be done directly through the account in question.
+As of right, now this needs to be done directly through the account in question.

 **Click Tracking**